Execweb is now part of the CyberRisk Alliance. Click here to Learn More

 cybersecurity image 4

-Execweb is a prime example.
-It connects cybersecurity vendors directly with senior security leaders through 1:1 virtual meetings and curated roundtables.
+Strategic cybersecurity partnerships are a prime example.
+They connect cybersecurity vendors directly with senior security leaders through 1:1 virtual meetings and curated roundtables.
 Instead of cold outreach, you’re introduced to decision-makers actively exploring solutions.

 This targeted matchmaking is invaluable because it: